-If you (or someone you know) lives in a long-term care facility and has a problem or concern, the office will investigate, resolve and refer complaints to the appropriate agency.
-By law, callers may remain anonymous, and our case files are closed to the public.
+If you (or someone you know) lives in a long-term care facility and has a problem or concern, the office will investigate, resolve, and refer complaints to the appropriate agency.
+By law, callers may remain anonymous, and case files are closed to the public.

 By Phone: 1 (877) 582-6995

 The Office of the Ombudsman

 Option 3: Contact A New Jersey Based Nursing Home Malpractice Attorney

 After using option 1 and 2 above, if the allegations are founded, adult protective services will try to remedy the problems and prevent their recurrence.
 However, there may be situations where the victim or the victim’s family do not feel satisfied or justly compensated for the injury or indignity suffered at the hands of the nursing home.

 In such cases, the resident or resident’s family member should speak to an attorney about bringing a civil action for damages against the nursing home.
 Also, the circumstances may warrant criminal prosecution.

 If nursing home employees acted negligently, they may be held liable for any resulting damages.
 Available damages include: